htruong/htruong.github.io/refer.md

 Here are some of the most common questions that I have received over the years:

-1. *Don't you get a bonus when referring me?* I do not get any bonus whatsoever when you get hired.
+1. *Don't you get a bonus when referring me?* I do, according to the new rules (But that doesn't mean that I will refer everyone to chase the bonus).

 2. *What if I don't hear anything back?* That means you're not selected.
 Please don't be discouraged because SV companies are very selective.
 They have thousands of applicants per day.
 It's highly likely that they missed you.
 I have failed many times before.